Instructions for Requesting Faculty Senate Travel Funding

 Faculty Senate Travel (Funded)

-Primarily meets the ongoing development needs of tenured and tenure track faculty and is not the ongoing responsibility of the institution, school or department.
+Primarily meets the ongoing development needs of faculty, and is not the ongoing responsibility of the institution, school or department.

 - Attendance of conference in one's field or related field

 - Attendance of workshop in one's field or related field